 4. Lord Howe Island Museum

-The museum is simply next level on this sleepy island.
+The information in the museum can give you a deep insight into the island’s local history.
+The museum is next level on this sleepy island.
 You will also find a cafe with internet access here.

 5. Lord Howe Island Walking Trails